sofonyas66/INSA-Cybersecurity/Notes/Day-03-Linux-Power-Tools.md

 | %CPU | CPU usage |
 | %MEM | Memory usage |
 | COMMAND | The actual command |

-**Security Use:**
-After running a suspicious file, immediately check `ps aux` to see if it spawned any background processes.

 ---